allanmcarvalho/numerable/README.md

 - **multiply** - Multiply numbers.
 Available as static method.
 - **multiplyBy** - Multiply number by another number.
 Available as instance method.
 - **parse** - Parse string to number.
 Available as static method.
+- **round** - Round number.
+Available as static method and instance method.
 - **sub** - Subtract numbers.
 Available as static method and instance method.
 - **toCurrency** - Format number to currency.
 Available as static method and instance method.
 - **toFloat** - Format number to float.
 Available as static method and instance method.